2014-15 Term Dates

 This timetable is subject to change.
 Please note that students must be in school for the beginning and the end of each term.
 Please ensure that any travel arrangements do not fall within term time.
 Third year students are not guaranteed half term holidays and there is usually a photo-shoot for 3rd years during the October half term.

 Foundation & BA (Hons) Degree in Professional Dance and Performance

-We are proud to be the only vocational ballet school offering the BA (Hons) in Professional Dance and Performance (validated by The University of Kent).
+We are proud to be the only vocational ballet school offering the Foundation Degree leading to a BA (Hons) top-up in Professional Dance and Performance (validated by The University of Kent).

 The degree rewards the high level of training and outstanding achievements of our students, giving graduates a qualification that is internationally recognised and respected.